This post may contain affiliate links. Please read my disclosure and privacy policy.

 Perfect Portable Food (No Refrigeration Required)

-Unlike traditional egg breakfast cups, my no-egg cups require no refrigeration while toting from point A to point B. You can wrap, tote, and go without any worries of spoiling.
+Unlike traditional egg breakfast muffins, my no-egg version requires no refrigeration while toting from point A to point B. You can wrap, tote, and go without any worries of spoiling.

 I used my easy vegan pesto recipe to make these, but you can use a ready-made pesto, too (opt for a cheese-free variety if you need to keep these vegan).